LeoNatan/LNPopupController/.github/ISSUE_TEMPLATE.md

 <!---
 Please fill this template before submitting an issue.
-This helps me determine the issue cause much quicker.
+This helps determine the issue cause much quicker.
 If you are filing an enhancement request, you only need to fill the description section and can safely remove the other sections.

+Note: If you are using a fork with CocoaPods, please make sure it is up-to-date with the latest version before opening an issue!
 -->

 #### Description